Towards a possible solution to the Hubble tension with Horndeski gravity: Conclusions and Discussions

-In fact, the next step in this direction would be to study the evolution of linear density perturbations in such Horndeski models to see the effects on CMB and matter power spectrum.
-Following that, it would be ideal to find the limitations and constraints on the parameter space by employing a detailed Monte Carlo analysis taking into account the observational data from CMB, BAO, Redshift Space Distortions, Cosmic Chronometers and SNIa combined together.
-We consider this as a future prospect to perform a complete data analysis and explore the parameter space of such late Universe modifications arising within the Horndeski theory, along with examining the possibility of alleviating the $\sigma_8$ tension simultaneously.
-Finally, it would be very interesting to construct consistent models within this framework, which can simultaneously alleviate the $H_0$ and $\sigma_8$ tensions.
-We leave this for future work.
+In fact, the next relevant step in this direction would be to study the evolution of linear density perturbations in such Horndeski models to see the effects on CMB and the matter power spectrum.
+We consider this as a future prospect to perform complete data analysis, including full CMB data, and explore the parameter space of such late Universe modifications arising within the Horndeski theory, along with examining the possibility of alleviating the $\sigma_8$ tension simultaneously.
+Finally, it would be very interesting to construct other consistent models within this framework, which can simultaneously alleviate the $H_0$ and $\sigma_8$ tensions without affecting the CMB measurements.
+We leave these fascinating possibilities for future work.